jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Meter style

-This changes the visual style of the audio meter indication, independently of the chosen skin.
+This changes the visual style of the audio meters, independently of the chosen skin.

 ### Mixer rows